Navigator Gas: 1997–1999

+2000–2009

 By February 29, 2000, Moody's reported that NGT's "balance sheet" was "fragile" due to its "high leverage" and Moody's anticipated that the company would have to explore restructuring options.
 The delivery dates for the five vessels which were being constructed in Jiangnan, were delayed and were therefore subject to penalties imposed by the Chinese Export-Import Bank and Generale de Banque S.A..
 The first vessel was on sea-trials in early 2000 and all five vessels were expected to be delivered by February 2001.
 Because of these factors, Moody's again lowered NGT's first notes to Caa2 from Caa1.

 By March 2002, as the "market for the transportation of petrochemical gases and derivative products" continued to weaken, Moody's again downgraded NGT's first notes to a rating of Ca. By 2002, Navigator had a "fleet of five 22,000 cbm semi-refrigerated gas/ethylene carriers".
 But with shipping rates so low that NGT was unable to "support interest payments."
 In 2002 Moody's described NGT as "an Isle of Man public limited company operating out of Lugano, Switzerland and New York City."

-Navigator/Cambridge Group bankruptcy (2003-2006)

 On January 26, 2003 "Navigator Gas Transport PLC, five of its ship-owning subsidiaries, and its parent holding company, Navigator Holdings PLC", filed for bankruptcy in New York under Chapter 11 of the US Bankruptcy Code.
 At that time, Navigator's "business involved the ownership and operation of vessels which were utilized principally in the shipping of liquefied petroleum gas and petrochemical gas pursuant to charter agreements."
 The parent company (Navigator Holdings PLC) and affiliated companies, such as Cambridge Gas Transport Corp, "the non-debtor holding company that held the stock of the Debtors", and the five individual affiliated companies that owned each transport vessel, the directors and ultimate owners of the group, led by Giovanni Mahler, a Swiss citizen and resident of Lucerne, were non-residents of the United States and "had no known personal assets in the United States."

 On February 6, 2003, the Official Committee of Unsecured Creditors Committee was appointed under Chapter 11.
 On March 17, 2004 the Bankruptcy Court confirmed the Creditors Committee Second Amended Joint Plan of Reorganisation.
 Then, 10,000,000 shares of new common stock were issued to holders of the old First Priority Ship Mortgage Notes who "would receive 97.25% of the newly issued shares".

 From March 2004 until December 2006, Cambridge and "its controlling shareholders, led by Mahler" attempted to obstruct the creditors restructuring plan.
 By October 2005, Navigator Gas Management Limited (NGML), and the two NGML directors, Mahler and Cairns, owed over $13 million to their creditors and in fines to the court for "opposing the winding up proceedings".
 Navigator had proposed a "plan to sell the companies' assets to insiders".